The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

 The idea of using the envelope along the raw signal as input to the ANN is drawn from the baseline.
-Since the envelope is computed from the raw signal, it should not contain any additional information that cannot be extracted by an ANN in theory; we suspect it can be removed.
+Since the envelope is computed from the raw signal, it should not contain any additional information that cannot be extracted by an ANN.
 To evaluate the relevance of this particular input, we perform the following ablation: to keep the same architecture (and thus the same model capacity), we replace one of the two inputs by a copy of the other.
 In Table~\ref{tab:results}, row (4) both inputs are the envelope, while in row (5) both inputs are the cleaned signal.
-We find that the envelope input can be removed: the model in which we replace the envelope with a copy of the cleaned signal (5) has the same performance as the original model (3), and performs marginally better on phase~2.
+We find that the envelope input can be removed: the model in which we replace the envelope with a copy of the cleaned signal (5) has the same performance as the original model (3), and even performs marginally better on phase~2.